-- Candidates with access to word processors are allowed to do so in order to remove barriers for disabled candidates which prevent them from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties - The use of word processors is only permitted whilst ensuring that the integrity of the assessment is maintained, at the same time as providing access to assessments for a disabled candidate - The use of a word processor is not granted where it will compromise the assessment objectives of the specification in question - Candidates may not require the use of a word processor in each specification.
+- Candidates with access to word processors are allowed to do so in order to remove barriers which prevent them from being placed at a substantial disadvantage as a consequence of persistent and significant difficulties - The use of word processors is only permitted whilst ensuring that the integrity of the assessment is maintained. - The use of a word processor is not granted where it will compromise the assessment objectives of the specification in question - Candidates may not require the use of a word processor in each specification.
 As subjects and their methods of assessments may vary, leading to different demands of our candidates, the need for the use of a word processor is considered on a subject-by-subject basis - The use of a word processor is considered and agreed where appropriate at the start of the course.
 Candidates are subsequently aware that they will have the use of a word processor for examinations and controlled assessments/coursework - Candidates are made aware that they will have the use of a word processor for examinations and non-examination assessments (including controlled assessments/coursework)